caish-cloud/react-cookies-consent/README.md

 Key Features:

-- <b>`<CookiesConsentAlert />`</b>: Jumpstart user interaction with a simple alert at the bottom of the screen that asks users to confirm their cookie preferences, such as accepting all cookies or choosing which to accept and decline.
+- 🔔 <b>`<CookiesConsentAlert />`</b>: Jumpstart user interaction with a simple alert at the bottom of the screen that asks users to confirm their cookie preferences, such as accepting all cookies or choosing which to accept and decline.
 This component is designed to be non-intrusive yet clear to ensure immediate understanding from the user.
-- <b>`<CookiesConsentModal />`</b>: Provide users with detailed control over their cookie preferences.
+- 📃 <b>`<CookiesConsentModal />`</b>: Provide users with detailed control over their cookie preferences.
 This modal allows for granular settings adjustments, giving users the power to manage their privacy preferences effectively.
-- <b>Customization</b>: Tailor the appearance and behavior of your cookie consent components to match your application’s theme and branding.
+- ✨ <b>Customization</b>: Tailor the appearance and behavior of your cookie consent components to match your application’s theme and branding.
 Supports both light and dark modes, ensuring a seamless integration regardless of your UI design.
-- <b>Responsive</b>: Looks great on desktop, tablet, and mobile.
+- 📱 <b>Responsive</b>: Looks great on desktop, tablet, and mobile.
-- <b>Developer-Friendly Ref API</b>: Access additional methods and functionalities through a well-documented Ref API for each component that enhances your ability to control and respond to user preferences programmatically.

 Whether you are looking to ensure compliance, improve user experience, or both, our react-cookies-consent components package offers the tools you need to integrate cookie consent functionality into your applications effortlessly!